centic9/cover-the-world/README.md

 * `largest cluster`: The largest area of tiles/squares that can be filled with a rectangle
 * `new squares/tiles`: Each time the application runs and processes new GPX tracks, it allows to visualize which tiles have been newly covered
+* `adjacent tiles`: For planning upcoming routes, it is useful if you see a grid on the map for tiles which are not covered yet.
+The code produces so-called "adjacent tiles" which show a border around tiles "near" already covered ones, thus allowing you to see where exactly you need to go when you are out hunting some more tiles

 ## How does it look like?